sCo43997TT/TFBw6Ecc0nY/AtqwU/Kr4z40/study-tips_A6AFh_1747946422.log.md

 We have a 1 Gbps internet connection for the data center.
 We sometimes reach bandwidth saturation.
 However, this project is a priority for us, so the amount of bandwidth is flexible.
 Additionally, we have an AWS Direct Connect connection to the eu-west-2 Region.
 Yes, we do run a virtual infrastructure in our data center and have additional capacity.

-#### When does the data need to be available after the data is transferred?
 As quickly as possible.

 #### Have you identified the personnel who will be in charge of the network and storage components for the migration?